-1971 - Friends of the Library (FOTL) was formed in July 1971 as a non-profit organization to help with raising funds to purchase items and books not in the library's budget.
+1971 - Friends of the Library (FOTL) was formed in July 1971 as a non-profit organization to raise funds to purchase books and other materials not in the library's budget.
 The group was created by Charlene Bauer and Rhoda Martyn.
 The initial advisory board consisted of Jan Mason, Marie Sheets, Connie Johnson and Margaret Force.
 The first officers were Olga Wrobel, Rhoda Martyn, Marie Bottoms and Jean Warden.

 1975 - Huntington Beach Main Library opened a new library that became the Central Library of the City of Huntington Beach.
 In that same year FOTL established a Gift Shop in the Central Library.
 It was staffed with 30 volunteers and has grown to more than 70 volunteers.
 It is considered to be one of the finest library gift shops in California.

 1979 - FOTL helped celebrate the fourth birthday party for the new library with Kelly Lange and Pat Sajack, broadcasting live from the library.

 1981 - FOTL and other library support groups held a fundraiser that netted $16,000.
 From 1981 to 1993 the various fundraising events raised money for the new children's wing.
 The monies raised went to the purchase of books, computers, library equipment and a Yamaha piano.